contao/docs/docs/dev/framework/manager-plugin.md

 A typical example for overriding previous bundle configuration would be the `security.firewalls` configuration.
 You might want to configure another firewall than the one Contao ships by default.
 As you know, the order matters because the first firewall that matches a specific pattern or request is the one that Symfony is going to use.
-That's why you cannot simply have a `config.yml` with your own `security.firewalls` configuration – the Symfony Config component will tell you:
+That's why you cannot have a `config.yml` with your own `security.firewalls` configuration – the Symfony Config component will tell you:

 > You are not allowed to define new elements for path "security.firewalls".